robotical/docs.robotical.io/python/martypy.md

 If enabled, Marty will perform a short action every minute or so to remind you that it's on.
 This is disabled by default, but we'd recommend turning it on.

+If Lifelike Behaviours are on, they will **still** happen even if motors are disabled.
+To prevent them from happening you need to explicitly disable Lifelike Behaviours.
+{:.alert.tag.warning}

 `enable_safeties(enable=True)`